-They are built on industry-leading commercial platforms that provide remote access and security controls.
+They are built on industry-leading commercial platforms that provide remote access, security and access control.

-The criteria to become a Rapid Learning Cycles Certified® Solution are that they:
+The criteria to become a Rapid Learning Cycles Certified® Solution are:

 To assess the solutions against the criteria, we require the solutions developer to have implemented the solution for at least one — and ideally several — clients who are willing to grant us access to the system and get their feedback on how effective the tool supported the team.

-There are many other tools in use to support Rapid Learning Cycles, some of which we are exploring.
-Not all of them have demonstrated the level of performance required to become a Rapid Learning Cycles Certified® Solution.
-Some tools would need further development before we would recommend them to our community, while others are fundamentally incompatible.
+There are many other tools in use to support Rapid Learning Cycles.
+We are exploring some of them.
+Not all of them have demonstrated the level of performance required to become a Certified Solution that we recommend to our community — sometimes because further development is needed and sometimes because the tool itself is fundamentally incompatible.

-These tools support virtual Learning Cycles Plans, Key Decision Flows, Key Decisions and Knowledge Gaps by providing:
+These tools support virtual Learning Cycles Plans, Key Decision Flows, Key Decisions and Knowledge Gaps:

 David Stokes of Technology Systems has developed a comprehensive configuration to meet the requirements of Rapid Learning Cycles in the Atlassian platform (Confluence® and Jira®).
 In addition to the features above, his solution includes: